 Of course, pet cockatoos need lots of appropriate human interaction also, but ‘toos can easily become overbonded, so it’s important to teach them how to play independently.
 Your cockatoo’s cage is like a parrot activity center, so make sure its big enough to house all the toys they love and need without overcrowding them.

-For more information about parrot cages and setup ideas, check out other posts in our blog, including the article on African Grey Cage Set-ups, Conure Cage Options, and our basic guide to cage sizes and bar spacing.
+For more information about parrot cages and setup ideas, check out the links above as well as our basic guide to cage sizes and bar spacing.